munawars14/Munawars14-Condition-Zero-Custom-BOT-for-Tour-of-Duty-from-BanG-Dream/Custom Bots List - Cost 3.md

 Saaya uses Power weapon preference template.

 Her voice pitch is 115, which means she has a high voice pitch.

+Same as Ako, Saaya is also an exclusive bot in Cost 3 because she uses the Spetsnaz character.

 ### Tae
 <Table border="1">